 Be careful not to overwork your brain this long period of staying at home, adhere to your schedule and do not forget to take small breaks as necessary.

-Hence we advise that you structure your days clearly and comply strictly to your revision schedule to achieve your study goals.
+Hence we advise that you structure your days clearly and comply strictly with your revision schedule to achieve your study goals.
 Writing your study objectives down in a planner or diary helps you to commit to it and once you have achieved your goal for the day, you have the rest of the day to do whatever you want.
 Self-discipline is of the utmost importance here.

 Set Up A Study Space